May it please the court – or not – justices will decide if Trump can run

 Meanwhile, in December both California and Michigan kept Mr. Trump’s name on their primary ballots.
 Cases are still pending in numerous states.

 On the Colorado ruling, Mr. Trump’s appeal to the Supreme Court joined one already filed by the state’s Republican Party.
 Ultimately the high court seems almost certain to decide the matter.
+Mr. Trump has also appealed the Maine ruling to the state’s top trial court.

 The case will require the high court to consider a number of hard questions, says Rick Hasen, a professor at the University of California, Los Angeles School of Law and director of the Safeguarding Democracy Project.